Video Panels for Long Video Understanding: Conclusion

 \section{Conclusion}

 We presented the first visual prompting strategy for long-video understanding.
 By combining multiple frames into panels within a single image, our method enhances the temporal resolution of existing VLMs.
 This training-free, model-agnostic approach can be integrated seamlessly without modifying the underlying architecture.
 Extensive experiments demonstrate that it consistently improves performance across a wide range of benchmarks and model designs.
-Furthermore, we showed that fine-tuning can provide additional gains, both compared to zero-shot paneling performance, as well as fine-tuning with the normal data representation.
+Furthermore, we demonstrated that fine-tuning can yield additional gains, both compared to zero-shot paneling performance and fine-tuning with the standard data representation.
 While our approach does not improve the understanding capabilities of the underlying VLMs, it raises the bar for new models in long video understanding to surpass before being able to justify their additional complexity.